mvantellingen/python-zeep/.github/ISSUE_TEMPLATE/support-request.md

 ---

 Please keep the issues that real bug reports only.
 Please request help/support on a relevant channel like stackoverflow.
+This issue will most likely be closed.